jasoncobra3/Automated_Book_Publication_Workflow/README.md

 It was built as part of an AI internship challenge to demonstrate AI agent collaboration, human-in-the-loop refinement, and real-world document automation using modern tools.

 ---
+## 🎯 Objective
+ Create a system to fetch content from a web URL, apply an AI-driven "spin" to book chapters, and allow multiple human-in-the-loop iterations for editing and finalization.

+---

 ## 🧠 Features